 - Variance explained for each principal component

-Scree Plot represents the proportion of variance and principal component.
-Below 2 principal components, there is maximum proportion of variance as clearly seen in the plot.
+- Scree Plot represents the proportion of variance and a principal component.
+Below 2 principal components, there is a maximum proportion of variance as clearly seen in the plot.

 - Cumulative proportion of variance

-Scree Plot represents the Cumulative proportion of variance and principal component.
-Above 2 principal components, there is maximum cumulative proportion of variance as clearly seen in the plot.
+- Scree Plot represents the Cumulative proportion of variance and a principal component.
+Above 2 principal components, there is a maximum cumulative proportion of variance as clearly seen in the plot.